Republican People's Party: Foreign policy

+During the Gaza war, Chairman Özgür Özel accused Israel of committing state sanctioned terrorism on the Palestinian people, declaring "The Turkish left is never far from the Palestinian cause." Özel considers Hamas' October 7 attack against Israeli civilians "an act of terrorism."

+While the CHP has voted against Turkish intervention in Iraq since 2021, and since 2023, it has also voted against intervention in Syria.
+In a close parliamentary vote, the CHP goaded enough AKP defectors to veto Turkey joining America's 2003 invasion of Iraq in the 1 March Memorandum.

+The party is pro-European and supports Turkish membership to the European Union.
+They also support Turkish membership to NATO and the expansion of the alliance.
+The party MPs voted overwhelmingly in favor of both Finland's and Sweden's accession into NATO.

 Electorate

 The CHP draws its support from professional middle-class secular and liberally religious voters.
 It has traditional ties to the middle and upper-middle classes such as white-collar workers, retired generals, and government bureaucrats as well as academics, college students, left-leaning intellectuals and labour unions such as DİSK.
 The party also appeals to minority groups such as Alevis.
 According to The Economist, "to the dismay of its own leadership the CHP's core constituency, as well as most of its MPs, are Alevis."
-The party's leader, Kemal Kılıçdaroğlu, is also an Alevi himself.
+The party's former leader, Kemal Kılıçdaroğlu, was also an Alevi.

 The CHP also draws much of their support from voters of big cities and coastal regions.
 The party's strongholds are the west of the Aegean Region (İzmir, Aydın, Muğla), the northwest of the Marmara Region (Turkish Thrace; Edirne, Kırklareli, Tekirdağ, Çanakkale), the east of the Black Sea Region (Ardahan and Artvin), and the Anatolian college town of Eskişehir.